 NB: The new bank details will not appear on the mandate.

 When do I need to revoke the mandate?

-You can revoke the mandate but it is not needed, if a client is not your customer anymore, there will not be direct debit orders on that mandate.
-However, if the client buys again before 36 months, you can use the same mandate.
+You can revoke the mandate any time, but it is not entirely necessary.
+If a client is no longer your customer, there will be no direct debit orders on their signed mandate.
+However, if that client again makes payments before the end of a 36-month period, you can use the same mandate.
 Indeed, a mandate is valid 36 months from last debit, so if the debtor has regular debits, it will remain valid.
 If you do not want ever to use it for a direct debit, you can revoke it.